 CENTRAL ASIA: KAZAKHSTAN, UZBEKISTAN & TURKMENISTAN BIRDING TOUR: DETAILED ITINERARY

 Kazakhstan, Uzbekistan & Turkmenistan: Day 1 Our Kazakhstan, Uzbekistan & Turkmenistan birding tour begins this morning at Tashkent, the capital city of Uzbekistan.
-We will stay overnight at Tashkent.

-Not far beyond the city is the Chatkal range, an outlier of the Tien Shan, that hosts a beautiful mixed forest of junipers and broad-leaved species.
-This scenic area holds some specialities, including the splendid yellow-breasted form of the Azure Tit (which is sometimes split as Yellow-breasted Tit).
+Zaamin National Park hosts some beautiful mixed forest of junipers and broad-leaved species and the mountains here on the Uzbekistan-Tadjikistan border are in fact an outlier of the Tien Shan range.
+This scenic area holds several specialities, including in particular the splendid yellow-breasted form of the Azure Tit (which is sometimes split as Yellow-breasted Tit) and the range-restricted Blyth’s Rosefinch, a species that occurs from this region southeastwards to Pakistan and Ladakh.
 In addition, Hume’s Whitethroat is restricted as a breeding bird to Central Asia and Iran, while Rufous-naped Tit and White-capped Bunting breed only in southern Central Asia and the western Himalayas.